Glossary: definition of terms

 If you have claimed asylum in the UK, but have not yet had a decision on your case, you are an asylum-seeker.
 In legal terms, you are only a 'refugee' once your asylum claim has received a positive decision.

 If you are a destitute asylum seeker, you may be able to receive accommodation and/or subsistence (financial) support from the Home Office.
 It is sometimes referred to as 'NASS support' because it used to run by the National Asylum Support Service.
-If your asylum claim has been refused and you have no ongoing appeal, you may be able to apply for Section 4 support (see below).
 If you have additional care needs (due to serious illness or disability), you may also be able to get support from the local government authority (social services/housing services).